Summarizing Data

 pdarray.argmax(axis=None, keepdims=False)[source]

-Return the index of the first occurrence of the array max value.
+Return index of the first occurrence of the maximum along the given axis.

 Return type: